rnaudi/metrics/sre_math.md

 severity: critical
 ```

-**Why percentiles**:
-- Directly measure user experience
-- Not skewed by outliers (p95 ignores worst 5%)
-- Can aggregate across hosts using distributions
+Percentiles directly measure user experience.
+Not skewed by outliers (p95 ignores worst 5%).
+Can aggregate across hosts using distributions.

 ---